sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-filter/route-alerts.md

 ## Register dynamic runtime assets

-Contact routing is powered by the [has-contact filter dynamic runtime asset][12].
+Contact routing is powered by the [sensu/sensu-go-has-contact-filter][12] dynamic runtime asset.
-To add the has-contact dynamic runtime asset to Sensu, use [sensuctl asset add][14]:
+To add the asset to Sensu, use [sensuctl asset add][14]:

 {{< code shell >}}
 sensuctl asset add sensu/sensu-go-has-contact-filter:0.3.0 -r contact-filter